Hazing Injury & Death Attorney

 For too long, hazing has been a tradition that is often excused by those who claim that the conduct has been going on forever and is therefore acceptable.
 What is all too often brushed off as “good fun,” however, can lead to catastrophic consequences: severe duress, lifelong injuries, and even death.

-At Stewart Tilghman Fox Bianchi & Cain, P.A., we have been representing the families and victims of hazing for decades.
+At Stewart Tilghman Fox Bianchi & Cain, P.A., our team of hazing injury and death attorneys have been representing the families and victims of hazing for decades.